dpb587/gget/README.md

     gget github.com/gohugoio/hugo --exclude='*extended*' 'hugo_*_Linux-ARM.deb'

 Prefix remote file names with a custom local file path to use an alternative download location.
-Use the `--exec` option to mark a download as executable.
+Use the `--executable` option to mark a download as executable.

-    gget --exec github.com/stedolan/jq /usr/local/bin/jq=jq-osx-amd64
+    gget --executable github.com/stedolan/jq /usr/local/bin/jq=jq-osx-amd64

 Use the `--type=` option to download files other than user-uploaded release assets.
 Use `archive` to access zip or tarball archives of the repository files.